simsab-ufcg/Promethee2/README.md

 make
 ./run path/to/input/ path/to/meta/ path/to/output/
 ```
-The result will be put in your path/to/output.
+The result will be put in your path/to/output.<br>
+In case, which should be run Vanilla implementation add -V flag.

 ## References